bobliboya/docute-starter/apcal/docs/about.md

 # About

-This is a simple doc website created with [Docute](https://docute.org)!
+*This is a simple doc website created with [Docute](https://docute.org)!*

-<a href="https://apps.apple.com/us/app/shadowrocket/id932747118" class="btn text-uppercase green-color branding-bg-color">[iOS]Potatso Lite · App Store▶</a>
+Docute-Starter is a sub-site of IFSP.